 Employee Turnover-Value Matrix

-The Employee Turnover-Value Matrix is a 2x2 matrix used to categorize employees based on their value to the organization and their likelihood of leaving the organization.
+The Employee Turnover-Value Matrix is a strategic tool used to evaluate employees based on their value to the organization and their likelihood of leaving.
+This matrix helps managers identify high-value employees who are at risk of leaving and develop strategies to retain them, as well as recognize low-value employees who may not be worth significant retention efforts.

-At a very high level, the Employee Turnover-Value Matrix is used in the context of business, human resources.
+At a very high level, the Employee Turnover-Value Matrix is used in the context of business, human resources, management.

 Want to try this template?